whowell1/whowell1github.io/content/en/blog/CyberSecurity_trends.md

 When I was trying to figure out how to get into cybersecurity, I chose to major in computer science because my school didn’t offer a cybersecurity degree.
 Although I learned algorithms and data structures, I struggled to see how they were relevant to cybersecurity.
 While programming can be part of cybersecurity, it’s not essential for every role.
 In fact, during my undergraduate years, I rarely had the chance to apply my programming skills directly to cybersecurity.

 That said, knowing how to code can be very useful, as it allows you to create custom tools and scripts that make your work easier.
-(Ironically, after I graduated, my school, Georgia Tech, introduced a dedicated track in cybersecurity within the computer science program.)
+(Ironically, after I graduated, Georgia Tech introduced a dedicated track in cybersecurity within the computer science program.)

 5. Cybersecurity is a cost center for most organizations